Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression

-In conclusion, DRF with the MMD splitting criterion can be viewed as the standard Random Forest with the CART splitting criterion, but with the response $\mu(\delta_{\bold{Y}})$ taking values in an abstract RKHS $\mathcal{H}$ instead of $\R$.
-Therefore, one could in principle derive properties of DRF by adapting any theoretical result for standard Random Forests from the literature.
+As we have seen, DRF can be viewed as the abstract version of the standard Random Forest when the response takes value in an RKHS.
+In principle, one could thus derive properties of DRF by adapting any existing theoretical result from the literature to the RKHS case.
 However, a lot of care is needed for making the results rigorous in this abstract setup, as many useful properties of $\R$ need not hold for infinite-dimensional $\mathcal{H}$.
-The remaining part of this section is inspired by the results from \citet{wager2018estimation}.
+This section is inspired by the results from \citet{wager2018estimation}.

 We suppose that the forest construction satisfies the following properties, which significantly facilitate the theoretical considerations of the method and ensure that our forest estimator is well behaved, as stated in \citet{wager2018estimation}: \begin{itemize} \item[\textbf{(P1)}] (\textit{Data sampling}) The bootstrap sampling with replacement, usually used in forest-based methods, is replaced by a subsampling step, where for each tree we choose a random subset of size $s_n$ out of $n$ training data points.
-We consider $s_n$ going to infinity with $n$, with the rate specified below. \item[\textbf{(P2)}] (\textit{Honesty}) The data used for constructing each tree is split into two parts; the first is used for determining the splits and the second for populating the leaves and thus for estimating the response. \item[\textbf{(P3)}] (\textit{$\alpha$-regularity}) Each split leaves at least a fraction $\alpha \leq 0.2$ of the available training sample on each side.
+We consider $s_n$ going to infinity with $n$, with the rate specified below. \item[\textbf{(P2)}] (\textit{Honesty}) The data used for constructing each tree is split into two partOn the pitfalls of Gaussian scoring for causal discoverys; the first is used for determining the splits and the second for populating the leaves and thus for estimating the response. \item[\textbf{(P3)}] (\textit{$\alpha$-regularity}) Each split leaves at least a fraction $0 < \alpha \leq 0.2$ of the available training sample on each side.